widrikssons/widrikssons-api/route.rst

 Get Routes
 ======================

-Following resource can be used to get routing schedule.
+Following resource can be used to get routing schedule for the day.

-.. http:get:: /v1/users/{user_id}/orders
+.. http:get:: /v1/routes

-Returns all orders for a specific user.
+Returns all routes and orders for the specific day.

 **Example request**: